qpv-research-group/solsesame/doc/physics/intro.rst

 with :math:`D=k_BT\mu/q` a diffusion coefficient corresponding to our choice of scaling for the mobility :math:`\mu=1~\mathrm{cm^2/(V\cdot s)}`.
-See the :func:`~sesame.builder.Scaling` class for the implementation of these scalings.
+See the :func:`~solsesame.builder.Scaling` class for the implementation of these scalings.

 We suppose that the bulk recombination is through three mechanisms: